Imagine you’re a baker in a quiet pastry shop.

 - Make sure they have had the benefit of training on skill development not bright ideas and that they know how to train others.

-- Make sure that they understand the importance of KPIs and how to track weekly stats and manage others based on performance, not personality this will help to hold in accountability.
+- Make sure that they understand the importance of key performance indicators (KPI’s) and how to track weekly stats and manage others based on performance, not personality this will help to hold in accountability.

 The Veteran Therapist